MCP & IDE Integration¶

 Master Key (Optional)¶

-For remote HTTP transport, set a master key to authenticate requests:
+For remote HTTP transport, set a master key or configure virtual keys to authenticate requests:

 export LITER_LLM_MASTER_KEY="your-secure-key"